hauntingly beautiful

 "You're kidding, right?" he asked seriously.

-I shook my head, letting my messy strands fall loose in my
+I shook my head, letting my messy strands fall loose in my face.

 "I don't believe you." he concluded.